link:

 will build and employ it.
 The schematic design creates

-a formal problem [link] that
+a formal problem [link: creating the problem] that

 the community of designer-builders are challenged